pombredanne/EDGE-2/doc/day01.md

 ```
 echo posix builds && prj/premake5 gmake  && make -j
-echo win32 builds && prj\premake5 vs2013 && msbuild ee.sln /m /p:FS=true /verbosity:minimal
+echo win32 builds && prj\premake5 vs2015 && msbuild ee.sln /m /p:FS=true /verbosity:minimal
 ```

-Tip: 32-bit builds will trigger a `static_assert` and stop the build on purpose.
+Tip: 32-bit builds will trigger an error and stop the build on purpose.
 Comment it out if you want to.
-This is to ensure that the 64-bit build is always active and in good shape.
+This is to ensure that the 64-bit build is always in good shape.

 ### Regenerating git.hpp